 Alex O'Loughlin and Scott Caan were born just a day apart.
 Alex in Canberra, Australian Capital Territory (A.C.T), Australia, and Scott in Los Angeles, California.
 Though with Australia being one day ahead of the United States, they were practically born on the same day.

-When this show premiered in 2010, the character of Kono Kalakaua (Grace Park) was written to be a rookie cop in her mid twenties.
-Park was thirty-six-years-old when the show premiered.
+When the show premiered in 2010, the character of Kono Kalakaua (Grace Park) was written to be a rookie cop in her mid-twenties.
+Park was 36 years ild when the show premiered.
 Her character is supposed to be younger than Steve McGarrett (Alex O'Loughlin).
-In real-life, Grace Park is two years older than Alex O'Loughlin.
+In real life, Park is two years older than O'Loughlin.

 When CBS announced this series for the fall of 2010, they released the opening credits from the pilot online.
 They featured an electric guitar version of the classic theme, and it was met with positive results.
 Producers revealed they hadn't decided whether or not to use it on a permanent basis, so they decided to stay with the classic.
 They brought in a full orchestra to re-record it, and three of the members had even played on the original.
 The electric guitar rendition of the Hawaii Five-O theme song was later used on promotional advertisements.